rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 The DNS Operator implements the dns API from the operator.openshift.io API group.
 The operator deploys CoreDNS using a DaemonSet, creates a Service for the DaemonSet, and configures the kubelet to instruct pods to use the CoreDNS Service IP for name resolution.

-* The DNS cluster operator describes as:
+* The DNS cluster operator is described as:

 ```bash
 $ oc describe clusteroperator/dns